ArifMariem/FinancialDocOCR/README.md

 7. Lines Intersection Detection: Intersection points of detected lines are identified, contributing to the accurate delineation of table cells.
 8. Contours Detection: Contours are extracted from the binary images, outlining distinct shapes and structures present in the document.
 9. Cell Segmentation: Based on the identified contours, the system segments the document into individual cells, laying the groundwork for subsequent optical character recognition (OCR) processes.
-The preprocessing phase for cells recognition and detection encompasses the following key steps:
+### The preprocessing phase for cells recognition and detection:
 1. Binarization
 2. Top Hat Transformation: Applying the top-hat transformation helps in highlighting subtle details and fine structures within the document.
 This is particularly useful for improving the visibility of smaller elements, such as text and lines.
 3. Text Region Detection: The system identifies regions within the document that contain text with MSER tools.
 This step aims to isolate areas where cells and textual information coexist.